ceph/ceph/doc/radosgw/cloud-transition.rst

 How to Configure
 ~~~~~~~~~~~~~~~~

 See `Adding a Storage Class <https://docs.ceph.com/en/latest/radosgw/placement/#adding-a-storage-class>`__ for how to configure storage-class for a zonegroup.
-The cloud transition requires a creation of a special storage class with tier type defined as ``cloud``
+The cloud transition requires a creation of a special storage class with tier type defined as ``cloud-s3``

-Note: Once a storage class is created of ``--tier-type=cloud``, it cannot be later modified to any other storage class type.
+Note: Once a storage class is created of ``--tier-type=cloud-s3``, it cannot be later modified to any other storage class type.

 ::

     # radosgw-admin zonegroup placement add --rgw-zonegroup={zone-group-name} \
                                             --placement-id={placement-id} \
                                             --storage-class={storage-class-name} \
-                                            --tier-type=cloud
+                                            --tier-type=cloud-s3

 For example: